Azure/AI-PredictiveMaintenance/docs/README.md

 Ultimately, all the logical services listed above cumulatively represent a cloud AI platform that can support solving not just predictive maintenance business challenges, but other industry-specific or general business challenges.
 Predictive maintenance has wide applicability in many industries, as most companies utilize long-term assets that are core to delivering on their business model.
 There are also many industry-specific ISV solutions that more narrowly target these challenges by industry.

+---

+Please refer to the [Solution Design](Solution-Design.md) document for an in-depth overview of the solution's architecture and technical trade-offs.